Ineos Grenadiers launch new era but ‘godfather’ Dave Brailsford remains the ultimate power - Yahoo Sports

 Brailsford’s focus will be on Old Trafford, at least in the short term, as he conducts an audit of the club’s operations and personnel.
 Based on what we know about Manchester United, that may take a while.
 But he will retain an overarching influence on the Grenadiers and will have a say in matters like rider contracts and recruitment.
 And his days on the road may not be over just yet.

+“It’s a privilege that we will still have him accessible to the team,” says Allert.
+“His role is director of Ineos Sport, so he clearly has responsibility across a variety of different sports, the performance of all of them, not just cycling.
+But it speaks highly of the performance of this particular team that … we’ve now got somebody from the world of cycling involved in what is one of the most famous football teams in the world.
+I think that says a lot about what cycling has been able to do over the last 10 or 15 years.

-“Clearly, Dave has a passion and a proven track record in cycling, so don’t ever be surprised to see him come on race,” says Allert.
-“But he won’t be coming on race to mark our homework.
-He’ll be coming on race to support the team.”
+“Clearly, Dave has a passion and a proven track record in cycling, so don’t ever be surprised to see him come on race.
+He won’t be coming on race to mark our homework, he’ll be coming on race to support the team.”

 Allert insists that the organisation has not taken its eye off the road, and that winning the biggest races in cycling, including the Tour de France, remain crucial goals.